model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 [^simple-unsoundness]: The main remaining threat to soundness in the use of
-    contracts, as defined in this proposal, is the reliance on user-supplied harnesses for contract checking (explained in bulled 2 of [user experience](#user-experience)).
+    contracts, as defined in this proposal, is the reliance on user-supplied harnesses for contract checking (explained in item 2 of [user experience](#user-experience)).
 A more thorough discussion on the dangers and potential remedies can be found in the [future](#future-possibilities) section.